 Suffice it to say, a lot has happened since the release of River’s debut mixtape two years ago, and it was long overdue that we caught up with him once again.
 We spoke about everything from believing in one’s greater purpose, to the significance of the #BlackLivesMatter movement, to the pressures of success and the fear of failure.

-Listen to the podcast above and read the interview after the jump.
+Listen to the podcast above and get a glimpse of the conversation after the jump.